 As School Counselors, we are committed to preventing and addressing bullying at our school.
 We maintain an online bullying reporting system which is unique in Baldwin County schools.
 It is our decision to do this, which takes a commitment to spending time and energy investigating reports.
 We want our school to be a safe place for all our students.
 In addition to the online reporting system, we follow Baldwin County’s Harassment Complaint reporting procedures.
 Fairhope Middle School has posters and bulletin boards that emphasize bullying recognition and reporting, as well as focusing on being kind to others.
-Every September the Peer Helpers conduct a 7th grade Anti-bullying assembly, and bullying is addressed in the Counselor’s 8th grade student orientation.
+Every September, the 7th grade school counselor conducts a bullying prevention program, and bullying is addressed in the counselor’s 8th grade student orientation.
 A school wide Choose Kindness Week is held in February with activities to promote respect of others and random acts of kindness.
 Our Principal, Mrs. Hall, refers to herself as the “bully tamer” and makes it clear to our students that harassment will not be tolerated at our school.
 However, she and our Assistant Principals are also required to give "due process" to all students.
 This means that they must gather facts from both the alleged victim and the alleged bully as well as witnesses in an investigation in evaluating the truthfulness of harassment claims and determining disciplinary measures.

 Below is information adapted from her article by the Michigan Department of Education.
-At Fairhope Middle School, we do talk with our students about this topic during our Anti-bullying assembly, however, we need your help.
+At Fairhope Middle School, we do talk with our students about this topic during our bullying prevention program.
+However, we need your help.
 Please use every opportunity you have to help your children understand the difference between rude, mean, and bullying behavior.
 Baldwin County defines harassment as a continuous pattern of intentional behavior.
-We do want students to continue to report bullying, however, we also want them to develop the coping skills necessary to deal with rudeness and meanness in the world in which we live.
+We do want students to continue to report bullying.
+However, we also want them to develop the coping skills necessary to deal with rudeness and meanness in the world in which we live.

 FMS School Counselors